Client Services Assistant | The Conservation Center

 - Schedule artwork deliveries, drop-offs, and pick-ups.

-- Schedule shipments of artwork with the internal TCC transportation team and art handling networks.
+- Schedule artwork shipments with the internal TCC transportation team and art handling vendors.

 - Prepare client quotes, process approvals, and update data Salesforce.